 The following is from Pirates Prospects contributor John Dreker, as part of his ongoing Pirates History feature.
 The feature focuses on the history of the Pittsburgh Pirates, and every Sunday, John will take a look at a different piece of that history.
 This week John looks at Alex McKinnon, the Pittsburgh Alleghenys first baseman who passed away during the 1887 season.

 When his NL career finally got started in 1884 for the NY Gothams (current day San Francisco Giants) McKinnon was in the lineup every single day, quite an accomplishment for a player who retired due to illness once and missed a full season another time.
-He was a decent hitter but a very poor fielder, so bad in fact that he finished 2nd in the league in errors among 1B and he moved Hall of Famer Roger Connor off the position to 2B where he had never played before and would play just one more game there his entire career.
+He was a decent hitter but a very poor fielder, so bad in fact that he finished 2nd in the league in errors among first basemen and he moved Hall of Famer Roger Connor off the position to second base That was a position Connor had never played before and would play just one more game there his entire career.

-Through early July the Pirates were 19-28 going into a July 4th doubleheader but the record was of no fault to McKinnon.
-He was playing everyday, fielding well and batting a team high .340 with 30 RBI’s up to that point but he had started to feel sick.
+Through early July the Pirates were 19-28 going into a July 4th doubleheader, though the record was of no fault to McKinnon.
+He was playing everyday, fielding well and batting a team high .340 with 30 RBIs up to that point, but he had started to feel sick.
 He would leave the team following the doubleheader split with what would soon be diagnosed as Typhoid Pneumonia.
-Alex was expected to recover from the sickness but it was another illness for the star player and this one would be too much for him to overcome.
-He had finally reached stardom at age 30 but on Sunday July 24th McKinnon passed away just 20 days after he had unknowingly played his last game.
-The team was off that day when they learned of the news,they sat 14 games under .500 at that point but they banded together for their fallen brother, with 2B Sam Barkley moving over to 1B for the rest of the year, and played .500 ball over the final 60 games despite not having their best hitter.
+Alex was expected to recover from the sickness, but it was another illness for the star player and this one would be too much for him to overcome.
+He had finally reached stardom at age 30, but on Sunday July 24th McKinnon passed away just 20 days after he had unknowingly played his last game.
+The team was off that day when they learned of the news.
+They sat 14 games under .500 at that point when they banded together for their fallen brother.
+Second baseman Sam Barkley moving over to first base for the rest of the year, and the Alleghenys played .500 ball over the final 60 games despite not having their best hitter.

-McKinnon was the first active player to die in season since 1872, the 2nd year of organized major league ball, when a 22 year old outfielder for the Brooklyn Atlantics named Al Thake drowned while fishing on his off-day.
+McKinnon was the first active player to die in season since 1872, the 2nd year of organized major league ball, when a 22-year-old outfielder for the Brooklyn Atlantics named Al Thake drowned while fishing on his off-day.
 The Alleghenys honored the memory of McKinnon by wearing a black crepe on their uniform for the rest of the season.
-He finished with a .296 career average in 386 games.
+He finished with a .296 career average in 386 games.+ posts